 • Contact details (phone numbers, email addresses) for other professionals involved with your family e.g. GP, Paediatrician, Maternal Child Health Nurse

 Can someone come with me for support?

 We encourage and welcome both parents to participate in the QEC program.
-If you are parenting alone, you are welcome to have the person who supports you in your parenting role participate in the program.
+If you are parenting alone, you are welcome to bring a support person.

 What if my partner has to work?

 Partners unable to stay for the five day program are encouraged and welcome to attend at any time and stay overnight when possible.
 This enables partners to participate in education groups and learn and practice parenting strategies together.

 QEC residential unit has a mixture of rooms with double and twin single beds.
 If you require a specific type of room, please contact QEC to make sure they can accommodate your needs.